-Now, along with their complex health issues more folks with disabilities find they must also manage a career.
+This compensation can help a disabled person to fund any medical operation.
+Now, along with their complex health issues, more folks with disabilities find they must also manage a career.
 That’s a good thing.
 But if financial education has been light for the population at large–which it has–it has been almost non-existent for this demographic.
 So the institute is spearheading an effort to create financial literacy materials and coursework that focuses on those with a disability.
 In July, it announced a partnership with Wells Fargo to offer financial education courses at American Job Centers across the country.

 The lessons will be sourced from Wells Fargo’s long-standing financial literacy program, Hands On Banking.
 The program includes lessons on basic money management such as budgeting, saving and investing.
 The institute also joined forces with Bank of America’s financial education program, Better Money Habits, to create similar lessons for people with disabilities.

 Through the Americans with Disabilities Act and other measures, accessibility and opportunity for people with disabilities has greatly increased over the last few decades.
 But one of the community’s greatest challenges remains boosting employment and economic self-sufficiency.
 The unemployment rate for individuals with disabilities is nearly double that of the population as a whole, according to the U.S. Department of Labor.